awkgroupag/datalab/README.md

   4. Click "Apply and Restart"
 * Optional: If you're coding, you probably want some kind of code version management like `git`.
 Since we're using GitHub, try [GitHub Desktop](https://desktop.github.com/)

-## How-to install and use the AWK Datalab
+## How-to install and use the AWK Datalab - WINDOWS
 ### 1. Create the directory structure for your new project
 If you publish your source code to GitHub, you will include your datalab and thus your entire infrastructure
 * Create a new dedicated directory for your source code